JonathanCasey/grand_trade_auto/CONTRIBUTING.md

 do the trick (the last part for the plus `+` sign and onwards can be omitted if it is not set at all yet).

+In Windows, one way of using a specific version of python is to open a cmd prompt (not powershell) -- probably as admin -- and navigate to the desired older python version's folder.
+Then, run
+`mklink python3.7.exe C:\path\to\python37\python.exe` to make a sym link for python 3.7, for example.
+Now this can be evoked with `python3.7`.

+While the admin prompt is open, this might be the best time to install required pacakges with pip (can use `pip3.7` in this example) as installing as a user can cause some headaches...

 ### CircleCI
 If forking this project, CircleCI will need contexts setup.
 See